daphne-eu/daphne/doc/DaphneLib/Overview.md

 X.cbind(Y)
 ```

-## Data Exchange with other Python Libraries
+## Data Exchange with Other Python Libraries

 DaphneLib supports efficient data exchange with other well-known Python libraries, in both directions.
 The data transfer from other Python libraries to DaphneLib can be triggered through the `from_...()` methods of the `DaphneContext` (e.g., `from_numpy()`).